ahmedhagag900/MergeVideoandAudio-/README.md

 of each course and merge every audio with it's video , but doing that manually is very exhausting <br>
 This script automates this process <br>

-I hope you can find it helpfull.<br>
+I hope you could find it helpfull.<br>

-Thanks...

 # Dependencies
 The script is written in python <br>